 - Weeds like gorse, broom, and lupins invading braided rivers, forcing birds to nest on the remaining weed-free low-lying flood-prone areas - Weeds are also changing the character of braided rivers by choking the 'braids', forcing the water to flow into deeper, narrower channels.
 The birds can't feed and the rivers are far more flood-prone - Weeds are not the only thing causing habitat loss.
-From 1990-2012, in Canterbury alone an astonishing 11,630ha of braided river margins/floodplain was converted to intensive agriculture (for example, see a map of land use changes on the Rakaia River) - Introduced pests like stoats, rats, hedegehogs and cats are devastating colonies - Taking water from our rivers for irrigation and hydro-electricity causes water levels to drop.
-The gravel islands where birds once nested become connected to riverbanks, allowing predators easy access to nesting birds.
-Too little water also means not enough food for chicks - Damming braided rivers for irrigation and hydro-electricity production artificially control the water flow, destroying the natural 'braiding' process of braided rivers - Careless people are a big problem.
+From 1990-2012, in Canterbury alone an astonishing 11,630ha of braided river margins/floodplain (see 'defining a braidplain') was converted to intensive agriculture - Introduced pests like stoats, rats, hedgehogs, and cats are devastating colonies - Taking water from our rivers for irrigation and electricity generation causes water levels to drop.
+The gravel islands where birds once nested become connected to riverbanks, allowing predators easy acces to nesting birds.
+Too little water also means not enough food for chicks - Damming rivers irrigation and hydro-electricity production artificially control the water flow, destroying the natural 'braiding' process of braided rivers - Careless people are a big problem.
 4WDs, shooters, and walkers allowing their dogs to run free disturb nesting birds.
 When they fly off their nests, the chicks die quickly when its too warm or too cold, and predators can easily attack them.
 In 2015, people stole thousands of eggs from birds' nests along the Lower Waitaki river-mouth - Climate change is multiplying these problems and causing new problems

-Find out more about each of these threats here.
+Find out more about all threats here